RazElbaz/ThreadPool/README.md

 The goal of this tool is to implement a threadpool mechanism and synchronization to improve the performance of an encryption algorithm.
 The tool takes advantage of multi-threading to utilize multiple cores and process the encryption or decryption tasks concurrently.

 # CMD Syntax
+Compile files first with ```make``` or ```make all``` in terminal.

 The tool can be used with the following syntax:

-##  How To Run
-Compile files first with ```make``` or ```make all``` in terminal.
-Run with:

 ```coder key -e < input_file > encrypted_file```
 ```coder key -d < encrypted_file > output_file```